-This paper studies the impact of employee output information disclosure through GitHub on labor reallocation towards large firms.
-GitHub, which is the world's largest software management platform, tracks and publicly displays real-time individual contributions.
-In 2016, a policy change enabled GitHub users to display their contributions more accurately on their profiles.
-Following this update, employees with 1 standard deviation higher GitHub contributions witnessed a 5.7% increase in job transitions to large firms, predominantly at the expense of smaller companies.
-While productive individuals left small firms for senior roles in larger companies, the latter retained them through internal promotions.
-The departure of productive workers led to an overall reduction in employment growth and productivity for small firms with more productive employees prior to the shock.
-Our findings highlight the role of labor-related big data in amplifying the dominance of large firms in recent years.
+This paper studies the impact of employee productivity information disclosure on labor reallocation across firms.
+GitHub, the world’s largest software management platform, publicly tracks individual contributions.
+A 2016 policy change enhanced user GitHub contribution visibility, leading employees with 1 standard deviation higher contributions to experience a 5.2% increase in mobility to large firms, often at the expense of smaller firms.
+While top talent from small firms secured senior roles at larger firms, the latter retained them through internal promotions.
+This shift reduced employment growth and productivity in affected small firms, highlighting how labor-related big data reinforces large firms’ dominance.

 Do returns in private equity (PE) rise or fall with fund scale?
 This question is increasingly urgent amid larger funds and new focus on the retail market.
 Since better managers can raise larger funds, the causal effect is difficult to identify.
 We develop an instrument based on gifts to universities, which lead to more capital for managers with preexisting relationships.
 We show decreasing returns; for example, a 1% size increase reduces net IRR by 0.1 percentage points.
 Larger funds do larger deals, which perform worse.
 We find no change in risk, in part because additional deals are more levered.